rust-lang/rust/src/doc/style-guide/src/README.md

 complexity of an item (for example, that all components must be simple names, not more complex sub-expressions).
 For more discussion on suitable heuristics, see [this issue](https://github.com/rust-lang-nursery/fmt-rfcs/issues/47).

-Tools should give the user an option to ignore such heuristics and always use the normal formatting.

 ## [Non-formatting conventions](advice.md)